kevinfarrugia/react-recipes/recipes/jsx-to-javascript.md

 }
 ```

-It's also worth noting that any prop set as a string in JSX will remain a string throughout the process — there's no _"oh, this looks like a number, let me convert it"_ process at any given moment:
+You may also notice that any prop set as a string in JSX will remain a string throughout the process — neither Babel, nor React go _"oh, this looks like a number, let me convert that for you"_:

 ```jsx
 // Input: